turtlebot/turtlebot4-user-manual/setup/basic.md

 {% tabs wifi %}
 {% tab wifi galactic %}

-> :warning: **ROS 2 Galactic is no longer supported** Please consider upgrading to a newer release
+> :warning: **ROS 2 Galactic is no longer supported.** Please consider upgrading to a newer release

 In your SSH session, call: